-Player G GS Notes LT Donnie Littlejohn (Sr.) 48 46 '00, '01 All-SoCon, '01 Jacobs LG Marty Priore (Sr.) 48 45 "00 AP All-America C Chris Stewart (Sr.) 46 38 '00 TSN All-America RG Trevor Kruger, (Jr.) 37 25 RT Steven Cain (Jr.) 37 13 12 Consecutive Starts Trent Sansbury (Sr.) 48 37 .
-Totals 264 204
+Player G GS Notes LT Donnie Littlejohn (Sr.) 47 45 ' '00, '01 All-SoCon, '01 Jacobs LG Marty Priore (Sr.) 47 44 "00 AP All-America C Chris Stewart (Sr.) 45 37 '00 TSN All-America RG Trevor Kruger, (Jr.) 24 RT Steven Cain (Jr.) 12 12 Consecutive Starts Trent Sansbury (Sr.) 47 36 '00, '01 All-SoCon Totals 258 .
+198

 ▶ MUSCLE MEN...Playing a key role in the strong work of Furman's offensive line is the unit's impressive physical strength as reflected in some of the numbers posted by unit members in team weight lifting tests.
 Leading the way for the third consecutive year is senior center Chris Stewart, Furman's strongest player.
 In spring testing, Stewart bench pressed 505 pounds, squatted 650 pounds, and power cleaned 347 pounds for a combined lift of 1,502 pounds in three exercises.
 Stewart's nearest competitor in the combined total was senior strong safety Shelvis Smith (1,288 pounds).
 Among Furman's other top performing offensive linemen in strength tests was junior tackle Steven Cain, who finished fourth on the team with a combined lift of 1,235 pounds: bench press (405 pounds), squat (500 pounds), and power clean (330 pounds).
-Senior guard Marty Priore,
+Senior guard Marty Priore, placed ninth with a total lift of 1,191 pounds

-COMPETITIVE, EVEN IN DEFEAT...Although Furman owns a solid 30-8 record (.789) in its last 38 games, in the eight losses the Paladins have proven to be tough competition.
+COMPETITIVE, EVEN IN DEFEAT...Although Furman owns a solid 29-8 record (.784) in its last 37 games, in the eight losses the Paladins have proven to be tough competition.
 In fact, over the aforementioned span, Furman's most decisive loss has been 10 points, and the eight setbacks have been by a combined total of 38 points.

-Opponent (Year) Margin of Defeat
+Opponent (Year) Score Margin of Defeat

-Appalachian State (2000) Elon (1999)
+Appalachian State (2000) 17-18 1

+Elon (1999) 2

-East Tennessee State (2000).
+East Tennessee State (2000) 2

-Georgia Southern (1999)
+Georgia Southern (1999) 3

-Wyoming (2001)
+Wyoming (2001) 14-20 6

+Massachusetts (2000)

-Massachusetts (2000) Hofstra (2000) ( )
+Hofstra (2000)

 Georgia Southern (2001)

-► LOUIS IVORY: "THE IVORY TOWER"...Senior tailback Louis lvory, a consensus All-America choice, two-time Southern Conference Offensive Player-of-the-Year, and NCAA I-AA football's Walter Payton Award recipient for the 2000 season, is nicknamed "The Ivory Tower", in part, because of his prodigious accomplishments last year.
+LOUIS IVORY: "THE IVORY TOWER"...Senior tailback Louis lvory, a consensus All-America choice, two-time Southern Conference Offensive Player-of-the-Year, and NCAA I-AA football's Walter Payton Award recipient for the 2000 season, is nicknamed "The Ivory Tower", in part, because of his prodigious accomplishments last year.
 Ivory's nickname also works because the most notable landmark on Furman's campus is an ivory bell tower that overlooks the university's scenic 30-acre lake.
-The tower, which first gained notoriety as an ivy covered landmark on Furman's old campus in downtown Greenville, has gained new fame thanks, in part, to Ivory, whose biographical sketch is included below:
+The tower, which first gained notoriety as an ivy covered landmark on Furman's old campus in downtown Greenville, has gained new fame thanks, in part, to Ivory, whose biographical sketch, as detailed in this year's media guide and updated following his 33-carry, 170-yard performance against Western Kentucky is included below: